sergei-mironov/litrepl/docs/installation.md

    $ litrepl --version
    ```
 2. Optionally, install the `socat` tool using your system package manager.

-3. Optionally, for the development dependencies, check the
+For more development dependencies, check the `sh/install_deps_ubuntu.sh` in the
-   `sh/install_deps_ubuntu.sh` in the source code repository.
+source code repository.

 ### Installing latest versions from source using Nix